Who is Roki Sasaki and What Will His Challenges Be in MLB?

 Roki Sasaki has been labeled a phenom.
 Here's his arsenal of pitches and scouting report -- can the Japanese star become a future MLB ace?

-The word “phenom” has been thrown out plenty with 23-year-old right-hander Roki Sasaki and understandably so.
-After breaking Shohei Ohtani’s Japanese high school fastball velocity record by touching 101 mph with his heater, he earned the nickname “the Monster of the Reiwa Era” and began to take the incredibly competitive baseball scene by storm.
+The word “phenom” has been thrown out plenty with 23-year-old right-hander Roki Sasaki, and understandably so.
+After breaking Shohei Ohtani’s Japanese high school fastball velocity record by touching 101 MPH with his heater, he earned the nickname “the Monster of the Reiwa Era” and began to take the baseball world by storm.

 You know a player is a special talent when there’s more suspense around the draft lottery than the actual first pick on draft day, which was exactly the case when the Chibe Lotte Marines won the first selection and surprised nobody by later taking Sasaki in 2019.